Hassan of Basra: Mazin of Khorassan

 Mazin and his family wander back to the Abd al Sulleeb, but are attacked by a cadre of robbers.
 The youth beats the drums and commands his genii army to scare the robbers off.
 Mazin and his family visit his helpers Abd al Sulleeb and Abd al Kuddoos, then the genii sisters, and finally arrive at Baghdad, to see Mazin's mother.
 After crying so much she became blind, Mazin's mother sees her son and her vision is restored.
 Later, Mazin goes to the court of Caliph Haroun as Raschid and Sultana Zobaida, and retells his entire adventure.

 Other regions

 According to German scholar Ulrich Marzolph, tale type 936* appears in combination with tale type 400 among Finno-Ugric peoples, in Southern Europe (Greece and Italy), in Turkey, across North Africa, and in Central Asia (among Turkmen, Tatar and Uyghur peoples), although the tale exists independently in the Middle East and in Central Asia.
 In the same vein, German ethnologue Cristoph Schmitt remarked that type 936* occurs as the opening to type 400 in Southeastern Europe and in West Asia.

+According to Luisa Rubini, the combination of both tale types is "widely spread" in the Mediterranean area.
+On a related note, according to Edward Allworthy Armstrong, Mediterranean tales of the swan maiden "have affinities" with Hassan of Bassorah, probably following a diffusion by Islam to the West.